valueflows/valueflows/mkdocs/docs/concepts/actions.md

 **onhandEffect** - If there is an inventoried resource, this defines how the economic resource's `onhandQuantity` is affected by the event's `resourceQuantity`.

 For both AccountingEffect and OnhandEffect, the main options are `decrement` (subtract from), `increment` (add to), or no effect.
 For actions with the option `decrementIncrement`, the `resourceInventoriedAs` should be decremented (if there is one);and the `toResourceInventoriedAs` should be incremented (if there is one).
+For actions with the option `incrementTo`, the `toResourceInventoriedAs` should be created/incremented, and the `resourceInventoriedAs` should be left as-is.

 Note: The event's `effortQuantity` does not affect economic resources.